Overview of the Process

 From the point when you have been determined to be a refugee claimant, you will have access to different services:

-Be aware that in the main cities of Canada, if you do not have representation, there are community based organizations that can help free of charge to help you with your forms, preparing for the refugee hearing, and with other procedures.
+Be aware that in the main cities of Canada, if you do not have representation, there are community based organizations that can help you with your forms, prepare you for the refugee hearing, and with other procedures (free of charge).

 Hearings are usually a half day long and take place in private in order to protect your privacy, unless an application was made to have the hearing open to the public.